SilentSniperoo/inkscape-extensions/README.md

 # inkscape-extensions

+Adds an extension window to Inkscape for exporting paths and exporting layers.

-Export all paths to separate SVG files.
-Exclude layers by a prefix to their name.
+- Export all layers or paths to separate files.
+- Export to SVG or PNG files.
+- Exclude layers by a name prefix (or the paths in those layers if exporting paths).